-To get the most out of your Gore-Tex® outerwear, keep it clean.
+To get the most out of your GORE-TEX® outerwear and help it last longer, keep it clean.
 The following information describes some basic cleaning procedures.
-But always read and follow the care instructions sewn into any Gore-Tex garment before you wash it.
+But always read and follow the care instructions sewn into any GORE-TEX garment before you wash it.

-For more detailed Gore-Tex laundering recommendations, visit the Gore-Tex website.
+For more detailed care recommendations, visit the GORE-TEX website.

 Use the exact same liquid detergent you plan to use to wash your outerwear (see above for details on what kind of detergent to use).
 Rub some of that detergent into the stained area and run the garment through a prewash cycle prior to laundering it.
 If your machine has no prewash cycle, then rub in the detergent and presoak the garment instead.

-Like virtually all rainwear, Gore-Tex® outerwear comes with a DWR (durable water repellent) treatment on its outer surface.
+Like virtually all rainwear, GORE-TEX outerwear comes with a DWR finish on its outer surface.
 DWR causes water to bead up and roll off the garment.
-This clears the fabric surface so that sweat and body heat can pass through from the inside.
+This clears the fabric surface so that sweat and body heat can pass through unhindered from the inside.
 It also keeps the fabric surface drier, which makes your outerwear light and comfortable.

-Eventually, with regular laundering and exposure to the elements, DWR treatments can wear off.
-When this occurs, water no longer beads on the surface of the fabric, and the fabric may absorb some water.
-(The Gore-Tex barrier beneath the outer fabric, however, will still stop this moisture from getting to your skin.)
+The buildup of dirt and other residues on rainwear fabric impairs the performance of its DWR finish.
+When this occurs, water no longer beads on the surface, and the fabric may absorb some water.
+(The GORE-TEX barrier beneath the outer fabric, however, will still stop this moisture from getting to your skin.)

-The best way to renew your DWR is to launder your Gore-Tex outerwear according to the care instructions and iron it using a warm steam setting.
+The best way to get your rainwear’s factory-applied DWR mojo back is to launder your GORE-TEX outerwear by following the laundry instructions laid out in the beginning of this article—don’t forget the fourth step, which is to use an extra session of drying (or ironing) to revive the DWR finish.
 This will restore the water beading on the outer surface of the fabric as long as the original water-repellent treatment is present.

 There is no such thing as permanent water-repellent treatment.
+Eventually, even the factory-applied DWR treatments can wear off, particularly in high-wear areas like cuffs and collars.
+Environmental elements like rocks and brush also take their toll on DWR.
 Over time, the original repellent finish will be depleted and you’ll need to use a spray-on or wash-in water-repellency treatment to treat the fabric.
-You may repeat this process as many times as needed.
+You may repeat this process as many times as needed over the years.

 A Case of Mistaken Identity

-Performance problems caused by worn DWR coatings are often mistaken for Gore-Tex fabric failures.
-This is due to the fact that when DWR coatings wear off, Gore-Tex® layers may:
+Performance problems caused by worn DWR coatings are often mistaken for GORE-TEX fabric failures.
+This happens because, when DWR coatings wear off, GORE-TEX layers may:

-- Appear wet on the outside—since the outer fabric may absorb some water.
+- Appear wet on the outside—because the outer fabric may absorb some water.